dss99911/dss99911.github.io/_posts/jekyll/2023-12-03-How to Publish Obsidian Notes to a Personal Server using Jekyll on Amazon Linux2 on EC2.md

 ---
 layout: post
-title: How to Publish Obsidian Notes to a Personal Server using Jekyll on Amazon Linux2 on EC2
+title: To make blog with Jekyll on Amazon Linux2 on EC2
 date: 2023-12-03 21:05:37 +0900
 categories: obsidian
-description: Publish Obsidian notes to a personal server using Jekyll on Amazon Linux2 on EC2.
-Learn setup, running as a service, note formatting, and uploading files.
+description: This guide will walk you through the process of setting up Jekyll on an Amazon Linux2 EC2 instance and using it to publish your post to your personal server
 ---
-This guide will walk you through the process of setting up Jekyll on an Amazon Linux2 EC2 instance and using it to publish your Obsidian notes to your personal server.
+This guide will walk you through the process of setting up Jekyll on an Amazon Linux2 EC2 instance and using it to publish your post to your personal server.

 ## Setting Up Jekyll